cultureandempire/cultureandempire.github.io/cande.md

 The Cellnet isn't fully resistant.
 One can attack WiFi hotspots by sending out jamming signals.
 However this will disrupt more than just smartphones, and it means having equipment in the right place at the right time.
 That is difficult and costly, and security is always about raising the costs to attackers.

-Which leaves us with the second part of the Edge Web, namely applications that can work across the Cellnet.
+Which leaves us with the second part of the Edge Net, namely applications that can work across the Cellnet.
 I'm going to describe two types of application, two patterns for communication.
 First, anonymous broadcasting, where one person sends material to anyone who's listening, without revealing their identity.
 Second, secure messaging, where one person can send a secret message to another person, without an attacker reading the message, modifying it, or sending a fraudulent message.

 ### Anonymous Communities

 There is one interesting response to the loss of privacy.
 Instead of fighting it, that is to embrace it and turn it into an asset.
 OK, there are people with the power to track us as individuals and map out our lives, so they can manipulate us, or control us.
 However if we can become truly anonymous, that power has no effect on us.

-Most online communities depend on identities, in the form of user profiles.
+Most on-line communities depend on identities, in the form of user profiles.
 It's especially valid for social networks, which boast our photos, biographies, and other tidbits meant to make us look attractive.
 Flattery to our egos is the sugar kick that keeps us coming back.
 Perhaps I'm projecting here, yet I certainly use social networks more to see who's retweeted or upvoted my latest amazing comment, than to learn interesting new things.
 Shame on me.

 Strong identities can be healthy for a community.
 People will say fewer stupid things if it harms their reputation.
 However "stupid" is quite relative, and strong identities make the speaker more important than the message.
 This amplifies some voices while suppressing others.
 This can make communities less smart than they would be without any identity at all.
 One alternative is the anonymous community, epitomized by 4chan.
-This collection of "image boards" is famous for the amount of garbage posted. and it is also the birthplace of Anonymous, one of the most effective online communities to ever exist.
+This collection of "image boards" is famous for the amount of garbage posted. and it is also the birthplace of Anonymous, one of the most effective on-line communities to ever exist.

 I think that anonymous communities are becoming a template for political organization.
 Digital politics look nothing at all like industrial-age politics.
 There are no parties, no politicians, no budgets, and no States.
 Instead, there are armies of self-organized, anonymous, paranoid, and highly competent people organized around insane missions.
 They are willing and capable of challenging any authority, and they respond to any threat with full-on, unfettered action.
 It might look like a bunch of out-of-control teenagers, yet it's something much, much stranger.

-If you have not read Ian M. Banks' work, you might want to.
+If you have not read Iain M Banks' work, you might want to.
 He died in 2013, too young, from cancer.
 His [Culture series](http://en.wikipedia.org/wiki/Culture_series), which inspired the title of this project, describes some strange worlds.
 However his most bizarre creations are his machine intelligences, [the Minds](https://en.wikipedia.org/wiki/Mind_(The_Culture)).

 The Minds roam the universe doing playful, arbitrary things, until there is a threat to their precious Culture.
 Then they swing around, and with unflinching psychopathic brutality, no matter how long it takes or how much it costs, they take care of business.
 Then they get back, metaphorically speaking, to exchanging photos of cats.
 This is how I see anonymous communities today, and in the future: they are our Minds.

 Anonymous broadcasting is very well suited to the Cellnet, it is almost the natural pattern.
 In fact, it's a pattern that was widely used before the Web, and is even still used in corners of the Internet.
 I'm talking about the global discussion system called [Usenet](https://en.wikipedia.org/wiki/Usenet).
 Usenet looks like a combination of email and forums.
 You subscribe to some topics, and then receive posts on those topic, asynchronously, as your local server chats with other servers.
 Usenet is where FAQs and spam originated.